 NIGCO INDIANS.
 This name apparently occurs only in the baptismal records (1730) of San Antonio de Valero Mission in San Antonio.
 Although J. R. Swanton listed Nigcos as a separate Coahuiltecan band, it seems likely that Nigco is a variant of some other group name, possibly Manico.
 The Manico Indians lived west and southwest of San Antonio in the late seventeenth century.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "NIGCO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmn22), accessed May 21, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "NIGCO INDIANS," accessed May 24, 2020, http://www.tshaonline.org/handbook/online/articles/bmn22.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.